How should business casual men dress?

 1. Dress Shirts

-Dress shirts are business-casual must-haves.
-Every outfit we’ll cover in this article will involve a shirt.
+Dress shirts are the quintessential business casual shirts.
+Every outfit we’ll cover in this article will involve one of these.

 You may find offices that will allow a tucked in polo shirt in summer, but for a true business casual look, stick to dress shirts.
 (You can always go for linen when the temperatures are high. )